Louise Redknapp responds to reports she ‘quit’ Eternal reunion over LGBT+ row

-Louise Redknapp shares support for trans community after ‘quitting’ Eternal reunion over LGBT+ row
+Louise Redknapp and Kéllé Bryan support trans community after ‘quitting’ Eternal reunion over LGBT+ row

 Louise Redknapp has showed support for the LGBT+ community after reportedly quitting a forthcoming Eternal reunion because her bandmates “refused” to play Pride events.